Reissue Mortgage Credit Certificate Program

 IRS regulations allow existing recipients of MCCs to refinance their original mortgage loans on their principal residence and obtain a new MCC with a tax credit rate the same as their original MCC.
 MCC holders can refinance their mortgage loans without voiding their current Mortgage Credit Certificates by applying for a Reissued MCC (RMCC) from a participating lender.
 Please note that you must use a participating lender in order to continue to receive the tax benefits through your MCC.
 If you do not use a participating lender, you will NOT be qualified for a Reissue MCC.

 The City and County of San Francisco RMCC program requires that holders of existing MCCs who wish to refinance use the RMCC participating lenders.
 Existing MCC holders may wish to refinance with a MCC participating lender and mortgage broker who can work through a participating funding lender.
 The purpose of refinancing with a participating lender is to ensure that the lender is fully aware of San Francisco's RMCC guidelines and will not accidentally disqualify a MCC holder from future tax credits based on their new loan or other criteria.
 RMCC participating lenders can answer your questions about how to refinance without jeopardizing your existing MCC.
 Your loan agent will help you submit all of the required RMCC paperwork and answer any other RMCC questions that you may have about the Program.
-Lenders must submit the RMCC applications to the City in a timely fashion in order to ensure prompt processing of RMCC applications.
+Lenders must submit the RMCC applications to the City within one year of the closing date of the refinance in order to ensure prompt processing of RMCC applications.

 Neither the City and County of San Francisco nor the lender can guarantee that any individual will receive a RMCC.